Every leader receives unsolicited advice, but what is the best way to react to it?

 The trouble with advice is that those giving it often expect you to act upon what they suggest, whether you like it or not.
 Everyone has opinions, and most people are happy to share theirs when asked.
 It's when you don't ask, and they still offer, that tensions often arise.

 When you're the recipient of someone's unsolicited opinion, it is easy to become offended or defensive.
 Your response is key to maintaining – and even growing – that relationship moving forward.
 How you respond to their ideas can make or break your ability to influence them in the future, as well as their willingness to help when you genuinely need it.

-Here are eight ways to handle others’ unsolicited advice and opinions:
+Here are eight ways to handle unsolicited advice and opinions from others.

 Ignore your urge to stop someone short of sharing their advice.
 Allow them to finish their thoughts and express their ideas.
 Make eye contact with them and show a genuine interest in what they have to say.
 Acknowledge their ideas by nodding your head.
 Maintain a receptive posture by keeping your body at a neutral stance with legs and arms uncrossed.

 Don't get lost in your thoughts or inner dialogue the moment someone starts to share an unsolicited opinion.
 Instead, hear what they have to say.
 Ideas can often be gleaned from the simplest thoughts or from a perspective that's not our own.
 We can typically guess what those closest to us would have to say when asked, but those offering unsolicited advice may have an unexpected interpretation.

 3. Be willing to learn.

 Some people offer opinions because they like to hear themselves talk while others share because they have experience in that topic.
 Before writing off their idea, learn where their advice originates.
 See if they reference their own previous experience that perhaps you didn't know about.
 Learn from their mistakes or lessons before embarking on your own.